 The most common types of accommodation in Irish cities such as Dublin and Cork are apartments and semi-detached row houses.
 Freestanding houses are more common in towns and villages.
 Older houses and apartments are usually more spacious, while rental prices are lower the further away from the city centre one searches.

 Many younger expats and students choose to live in house shares, where they have their own bedroom but share the common living areas of an apartment or house.

 Most apartments and houses in Dublin and other cities come fully furnished, including couches, tables, dressers and kitchen appliances.

 Finding accommodation in Ireland

-Real estate agents are another way to find accommodation in Ireland but, unlike in many other countries, rental agencies in Ireland often bill the renter rather than the property owner.
+Estate agents are another route when searching for a home in Ireland but, unlike in many other countries, rental agencies in Ireland often bill the renter rather than the property owner.
 The fee is usually the equivalent of one month's rent.

 Renting accommodation in Ireland